rbaumgar/cdc-mysql-kafka-postgre/README.md

 Remember that AMQ Streams Operators also manage the topics of the Apache Kafka ecosystem.

-In the list `mysql.inventory.` are all tables available which are found in the source inventory database.
+In the list `mysql.inventory.` are all available tables that are found in the source inventory database.

 ### Verify that data is emitted from MySQL to Kafka
 Check the content of the `customers` table in MySQL source database.